Contact us for Reservation

 A single flower.

-A single hanging scroll.
+A single hunging scroll.

 A single dish.

-Just for guests on each day.
+Just for guests today.

-With unchanging Kyoto and unchanging feelings,
+With unchanging Kyoto style and unchanging feelings,

 We welcome you here.